-The most commonly used EAC.
+The most commonly used EAC is the Rest Centre.
 It is a building designated or taken over by the Local Authority for the temporary accommodation of evacuees and homeless survivors, with the potential for overnight facilities.

 10.5 Survivor Reception Centre (Police Lead)